Minnesota faces New Orleans on 3-game road slide

 Minnesota Timberwolves (12-8, sixth in the Western Conference) vs. New Orleans Pelicans (3-18, 15th in the Western Conference)

-BOTTOM LINE: Minnesota travels to New Orleans looking to end its three-game road slide.
+BOTTOM LINE: Minnesota will look to break its three-game road losing streak when the Timberwolves take on New Orleans.

-The Pelicans are 1-16 against conference opponents.
-New Orleans leads the Western Conference with 53.2 points in the paint led by Zion Williamson averaging 14.6.
+The Pelicans are 1-17 against Western Conference opponents.
+New Orleans gives up 123.3 points and has been outscored by 10.7 points per game.

-The Timberwolves are 7-7 against Western Conference opponents.
-Minnesota ranks seventh in the league averaging 14.4 made 3-pointers per game while shooting 38.6% from downtown.
-Anthony Edwards leads the team averaging 3.5 makes while shooting 40.9% from 3-point range.
+The Timberwolves are 8-7 in Western Conference play.
+Minnesota has a 0-2 record in games decided by 3 points or fewer.

-The Pelicans average 111.2 points per game, 2.9 fewer points than the 114.1 the Timberwolves allow.
-The Timberwolves are shooting 48.7% from the field, 1.2% lower than the 49.9% the Pelicans’ opponents have shot this season.
+The teams meet for the second time this season.
+The Timberwolves won 149-142 in overtime in the last matchup on Dec.
+3.

-TOP PERFORMERS: Derik Queen is shooting 48.0% and averaging 11.9 points for the Pelicans.
-Micah Peavy is averaging 3.0 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Trey Murphy III is averaging 19.7 points, 6.2 rebounds, 3.2 assists and 1.7 steals for the Pelicans.

-Julius Randle is scoring 23.0 points per game and averaging 7.5 rebounds for the Timberwolves.
-Donte DiVincenzo is averaging 4.0 made 3-pointers over the last 10 games.
+Julius Randle is averaging 23 points, 7.5 rebounds and six assists for the Timberwolves.

-INJURIES: Pelicans: Zion Williamson: out (hamstring), Karlo Matkovic: out (calf), Herbert Jones: out (calf), Dejounte Murray: out (leg), Trey Murphy III: out (elbow), Jordan Poole: out (quad), Jordan Hawkins: out (illness).
+INJURIES: Pelicans: Karlo Matkovic: out (calf), Herbert Jones: out (calf), Yves Missi: out (foot), Dejounte Murray: out (leg), Zion Williamson: out (abductor), Jordan Poole: out (quad).

 Timberwolves: None listed.